-If a student only makes one post throughout the week, the grade for such a post has the potential of making twenty-five (25) points.
-If a student makes two posts throughout the week, the grade has the potential of making thirty-five (35) points.
-In order to reach the maximum amount of points, three posts - consisting of one original post and two responses to two different original posts - must be made.
+If a student only makes one post throughout the week, the grade for such a post has the potential of making 25 points.
+If a student makes two posts throughout the week, the grade has the potential of making 35 points.
+In order to reach the maximum amount of points, three (3) posts - consisting of one original post and two responses to two different original posts - must be made.

-This part of the grade is meant to engage in a dialogue about issues, not to complement one another on her/his original post.
+This part of the grade is meant to engage in a dialogue about issues, not to compliment one another on her/his original post.
 Any response to an original post that does not add to the given discussion (such as "good post," "good job," "you did really well," etc.) will count against that student's discussion grade.
+Remember, this is an academic setting and you are encouraged to politely challenge each other.
+This is not, however, a social media setting.